ID 86392130 © Belish - Dreamstime.com.jpg

 Host

 Bill Wong is Senior Content Director at Electronic Design, an Endeavor Business Media publication.
-He earned a Bachelor of Electric Engineering at The Georgia Institute of Technology and a Masters in Computer Science from Rutgers University.
-He has been an engineer, programmer and editor.
+He earned a Bachelor of Electric Engineering at The Georgia Institute of Technology and a Master's in Computer Science from Rutgers University.
+He has been an engineer, programmer, and editor.

 Panelists

-Michael Walsmley is a Global Product Manager in the Aerospace, Defense and Marine business unit.
-With a bachelor's degree in Mechanical Engineering from the University of Rochester, and an MBA from Penn State University, he has over 40 years experience with interconnects primarily in engineering and product management roles.
-His areas of expertise include interconnect solutions for embedding computing, rugged high speed board level and RF Connectors.
-Michael is active in the VITA Standards Organization, which drives technology and standards for the bus and board industry.
+Michael Walsmley is a Global Product Manager in the Aerospace, Defense and Marine business unit at TE Connectivity.
+With a Bachelor's degree in Mechanical Engineering from the University of Rochester, and an MBA from Penn State University, he has over 40 years experience with interconnects primarily in engineering and product management roles.
+His areas of expertise include interconnect solutions for embedding computing, rugged high-speed board-level and RF connectors.

 Mark Littlefield is senior manager of embedded computing products and services for Elma Electronic.
 He is an active contributor to multiple VITA and SOSA technical working groups, leads the SOSA small-form-factor (SFF) sub-committee, and was co-chair of the VITA 65 OpenVPX working group.
-He has more than 25 years of experience in embedded computing, where he has held a range of technical and professional roles supporting defense, medical, and commercial applications.
+He has more than 25 years of experience in embedded computing, where he's held a range of technical and professional roles supporting defense, medical, and commercial applications.

-Mark holds bachelor's and master’s degrees in control systems engineering from the University of West Florida, where he wrote his thesis on a neural-net approach to image processing.
+Mark holds Bachelor's and Master’s degrees in control systems engineering from the University of West Florida, where he wrote his thesis on a neural-net approach to image processing.

 Comments